 Or you can join other Facebook Groups in your niche that allows you to share your content.

-Another great place to share your blog posts is LinkedIn as a link in a share.
+Another great place to promote your blog posts for free is LinkedIn as a link in a share.
 Or, you can create an article right on LinkedIn.

 One of the best things about this site is that most of the users are professionals.
 Therefore, your content can be seen by hundreds of influential professionals within your niche.
 What a great way to get freelance work!